Tommy Stinson: Soul Asylum (2005–2012)

-In the fall of 2005, Tommy joined Soul Asylum for a few gigs in tribute to recently deceased bassist and founding member Karl Mueller.
+In late 2005, Stinson joined Soul Asylum for a few gigs in tribute to recently deceased bassist and founding member Karl Mueller.
 Stinson and Dave Pirner (founding member of Soul Asylum) were friends in high school in Minneapolis, MN.
 He also helped finish the rest of the recording for the album The Silver Lining released in 2006.
 He toured with them for a number of years when his schedule allowed for it, played on their 2012 Delayed Reaction album and was replaced permanently by Winston Roye in 2012 due to his lack of availability.

 Return to solo career (2011–2014)

 In early 2011, Stinson announced his second solo album, One Man Mutiny, was to be released on August 30, 2011.
-Described as his most fully realized work in both production quality and craftsmanship of song, Tommy released the album on his own Done To Death Music label and played sporadic dates across the country with Pete Donnelly and Mike Gent from The Figgs, Tim Schweiger, Justin Perkins and Jon Phillip from Limbeck.
+Described as his most fully realized work in both production quality and craftsmanship of song, Stinson released the album on his own Done To Death Music label and played sporadic dates across the country with Pete Donnelly and Mike Gent from The Figgs, Tim Schweiger, Justin Perkins and Jon Phillip from Limbeck.

-In May 2011, Tommy played three well-attended shows in the Midwest – Club Garibaldi's in Milwaukee, First Avenue in Minneapolis and Double Door in Chicago.
-At First Avenue, he was surprised onstage by Dave Pirner from Soul Aslyum for the encore.
-Dave smashed several cheap guitars on stage before Tommy and the band played a cover of The Undertones' "Teenage Kicks" to close out the night.
+In May 2011, Stinson played three well-attended shows in the Midwest – Club Garibaldi's in Milwaukee, First Avenue in Minneapolis and Double Door in Chicago.
+At First Avenue, he was surprised onstage by Dave Pirner from Soul Asylum for the encore.
+Pirner smashed several cheap guitars on stage before Stinson and the band played a cover of The Undertones' "Teenage Kicks" to close out the night.

-Tommy and the band played eight gigs over four days at the 2012 SXSW Music Festival in Austin, TX, including a Daytrotter Session and a memorable set at Alejandro Escovedo's famous Closing Party at the Continental Club.
+Stinson and the band played eight gigs over four days at the 2012 SXSW Music Festival in Austin, Tecas, including a Daytrotter Session and a memorable set at Alejandro Escovedo's famous Closing Party at the Continental Club.

-In late 2012, Tommy and Fred Armisen joined Dinosaur, Jr. on stage at their You're Living All Over Me 25th anniversary show at Terminal 5 in NYC to play "TV Eye" by The Stooges during the encore.
+In late 2012, Stinson and Fred Armisen joined Dinosaur Jr. on stage at their You're Living All Over Me 25th anniversary show at Terminal 5 in NYC to play "TV Eye" by The Stooges during the encore.

 In 2013, Stinson recorded two songs with The Old 97's, appearing on their 2014 album Most Messed Up.
 He shared lead guitar duties with Ken Bethea and contributed vocals on "Intervention" and "Most Messed Up."